Updated July 26, 2023

-Negative Correlation Example #1
+Negative Correlation – Example #1

-Negative Correlation Example #2
+Negative Correlation – Example #2

-Negative Correlation Example #3
+Negative Correlation – Example #3

-There are multiple factors he is looking at in parallels like risk, return, and correlation.
+He is looking at multiple factors in parallel, like risk, return, and correlation.
 Below is the list of stocks he has to select from

-Negative Correlation Example #4
+Negative Correlation – Example #4

 One more classic example would be the price of oil and oil producers (BP, Shell).
 This is negatively correlated to the price of airline companies.

 This has been a guide to the Negative Correlation Example.
-Here we discuss the definition and top 4 examples of negative correlation along with a detailed explanation.
+Here we discuss the definition and top 4 examples of negative correlation, along with a detailed explanation.
 You can also go through our other suggested articles to learn more –